nickclaw/vlad/API.md

 ## Creation

 ##### `vlad(schema)` -> `function(value)`
-Create a new validation function.
-This function will take in a value and return a promise that either resolves with the validated values, or rejects with the relevant errors.

-#### `vlad.sync(schema)` -> `function(value)`
 Create a synchronous validation function.
 This function will take in a value and throw a ValidationError or return the validated value. **This is the function you should use for nested validation**.

+#### `vlad.sync(schema)` -> `function(value)`
+The same as `vlad(schema)`.

 ##### `vlad.promise(schema)` -> `function(value)`
 An alias for [`vlad(schema)`](#vladschema---function)